paulfitz/daff/README.md

 ## License

-Coopyhx is distributed under the MIT License.
+daff is distributed under the MIT License.